-Robin entered the priory where the nuns nursed the first plague victims and gave his*cousin £20.00 in gold coins, saying to spend it while it lasted, then she would have more.
-His lifeblood dripping away, Robin realising what was happening said, “Give me my bent bow in my hand, and a broad arrow I will let flee; where this arrow falls, there shall my grave dug be.
+Robin entered the priory where nuns nursed the first plague victims and gave his *cousin £20.00 in gold coins, saying to spend it while it lasted, then she would have more.
+His lifeblood dripping away, Robin realising his end was near said, “Give me my bent bow in my hand, and a broad arrow I will let flee; where this arrow falls, there shall my grave dug be.
 Lay me a green sod under my head, and another at my feet; and lay my bent bow by my side.
 It was my music sweet.
 Make my grave of gravel and green, most right and meet.
 Let me have length and breadth enough, with a green sod under my head; so they may say when I am dead here lies bold Robin Hood.”
 These words, they readily granted him.
 It did bold Robin please, and there they buried bold Robin Hood, within the fair Kirkleys.

 Sadly, Little John, who might have suffered from the same infectious disease as Robin, made his way to Hathersage, where he dug his own grave under the old Yew tree.
-The Lyttle Geste of Robyn Hode, concludes with the line, “he (Robin) did poor men much good”.
+The Lyttle Geste of Robyn Hode, concludes with the line, “he (Robin) did poor men much good.”

 The historical setting.

 BANN: from Old English bannan means to proclaim or to announce a forthcoming event, as in marriage banns.